wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-secret-santa-app-with-blazor.md

 ## Other Resources

 * A comprehensive overview of the Verify API is available on our [documentation website](https://developer.nexmo.com/verify/overview).
-* You can see further users of our SMS API [here](https://developer.nexmo.com/messaging/sms/overview)
+* You can see further uses of our SMS API [here](https://developer.nexmo.com/messaging/sms/overview)
 * All the source code from this demo can be found in [GitHub](https://github.com/nexmo-community/secret-santas-blazor)